Did you know that Antarctica is twice the size of Australia? I didn’t until I signed up for an Antarctica Cruise with Poseidon Expeditions.

 Some cruises to Antarctica also take in the treeless and windswept Falkland Islands in the South Atlantic Ocean.
 This archipelago 752 miles north of the Antarctic Peninsula is awash with fascinating wildlife.
 There are five species of penguins and many other rare bird species.

 While it certainly feels cold when you visit Antarctica, it’s warmer now that it has ever been.
-If you visit, you’ll still have to wear layers and
+If you visit, you’ll still have to wear layers and dress for the cold weather, even in midsummer.
+But you won’t be exposed to temperatures as low as the earliest explorers and whalers experienced.

 Over the past fifty years, Antarctica has become one of the fastest-warming areas of the world.
 In February 2020, a record high temperature of 650F was recorded, and glacier outflow has increased.
 Globally, the sea level has risen over 2.6 inches since 1993.
 However, this warming has yet to cause significant melting of the mile-thick layer of ice that covers most of the continent.
 80% of the world’s freshwater reserves are still frozen here.